 Cycle helmets and contributory negligence revisited

-Despite the increasing availability of cycle helmets and publicity as to their protective benefits, the percentage of cyclists wearing a helmet is…
+Despite the increasing availability and publicity as to their protective benefits, the percentage of cyclists wearing a helmet is modest.

 A cyclist’s failure to wear a cycle helmet may lead to a finding of contributory negligence and a consequent deduction in damages for personal injury.
 For a deduction to be made, the defendant must plead the allegation and thereafter establish that the cyclist was at fault for not wearing a helmet (followers of the Sikh religion are exempted by Section 16 (2) of the Road Traffic Act 1988 from wearing protective headgear whilst wearing a turban) and that this failure and was causative of greater injuries.
 Once the above two limbs have been satisfied, the court will then apply a ‘just and equitable’ deduction to the claimant’s damages, by reference to the parties’ respective blameworthiness and the causative potency of each of their actions.
 The degree of reasonable care expected of a child cyclist will be determined by reference to the degree of care that may reasonably be expected of a child of the claimant’s age at the date of the accident.

 Research suggests that when settling a case, parties routinely apply a discount of around 25% to claims concerning the non-use of a cycle helmet by an injured cyclist.